 Any fic which has this symbol was begun back in the 20th century.
 This is the symbol for those fics or collections of fics which were begun or posted before the release of Goblet of Fire.
 The author may have gone back and attempted a retrofit later, but the patches may show.

-Fics with this symbol were produced after the release of Goblet of Fire, and were either complete, or nearing completion by the time of the release of Order of the Phoenix.
+Fics with this symbol were produced after the release of Goblet of Fire, and were either complete, or nearing completion at the time of the release of Order of the Phoenix.
 Typically, the author did not attempt a retrofit.
-These fics may not necessarily be contradicted by material in Phoenix, but, otoh, they may.
+These fics might not necessarily be contradicted by material in Phoenix, but, otoh, they may.

-Fics with this symbol were produced after the release of Order of the Phoenix, and were either complete, or nearing completion by the time of the release of Half-Blood Prince.
+Fics with this symbol were produced after the release of Order of the Phoenix, and were either complete, or nearing completion at the time of the release of Half-Blood Prince.
 Again, these fics may not necessarily be contradicted by material in Prince, but they may turn out to be.

 Fics with this symbol were released after the release of ‘Harry Potter and the Half-Blood Prince’.
-This was about the point that a lot of people just up and abandoned their fics in progress.
+This was the point that a lot of people just up and abandoned their fics in progress.
 Given how much the material in Half-Blood Prince contradicted everything in canon, this isn’t too surprising.
 For that matter, much of the material in Half-Blood Prince was immediately further contradicted by that in Deathly Hallows.

 Fics with this symbol were produced after the release of ‘Harry Potter and the Deathly Hallows’.
 Even so, they may not be fully canon-compliant.
 Many such fics choose to ignore the epilogue, or other elements.

 Fics with this symbol are so thoroughly AU that it doesn't make a lot of sense trying to determine just where in the chronology they veered off from the source material.